 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

-Scuba diving movies?
-Here is a comprehensive list of scuba diving movies and documentaries – the good, the bad, and the ugly.
+From romantic comedies to science-fiction thrillers to informational documentaries, here is a list of scuba diving movies and documentaries – the good, the bad, and the ugly.

 A group of divers find themselves in deep trouble with a drug lord after they come upon the illicit cargo of a sunken airplane.

-Starring Paul Walker and Jessica Alba, this is definitely more about the eye candy and it’s not the most creative or theatrical movie, but it’s entertaining and it’ll make you want to jet down to the Caribbean in a second so there’s that.
+Starring Paul Walker and Jessica Alba, this is definitely more about the eye candy, and it’s not the most creative or theatrical movie, but it’s entertaining.
+It’ll also make you want to jet down to the Caribbean in a second, so there’s that.